 It seemed only appropriate that I usher in the winter months with the bitter Cold War thriller, The Spy Who Came in from the Cold, based on the best-selling novel by John le Carré.
-Available for the first time on Blu-ray in the UK from Eureka Entertainment, seven-time Academy Award nominee, Richard Burton, is at his absolute best as British agent, Alec Leamas, on a final mission that will take him into East Germany where he’s to sow dissension among the Communist ranks.
+Available for the first time on Blu-ray in the UK from Eureka Entertainment, seven-time Academy Award nominee, Richard Burton, is at his absolute best as a British agent, Alec Leamas, on a final mission that will take him into East Germany where he’s to sow dissension among the Communist ranks.

-Tonally focused, this deadly serious mission of deception exhibits a remarkable emphasis on realism and subtle detail, as we the viewer are plunged into the ice-cold heart of espionage, practiced between East and West.
+Tonally focused, this deadly serious mission of deception exhibits a remarkable emphasis on realism and subtle detail, as we the viewer are plunged into the ice-cold heart of espionage, practised between East and West.
 Leamas takes on the guise of an embittered government employee as a means of inviting recruitment by the other side; although it’s difficult to know where the act begins and ends, which is not only a credit to Burton’s performance but adds to the level of intrigue that surrounds the well-crafted plot.
 Working as a lowly library assistant, Leamas strikes up a budding romance with a co-worker, Nancy (Claire Bloom), a member of the British Communist Party.
-However, the young woman has a far more relaxed and accepting attitude compared to her more militant counterparts in the East, serving as an example of neutrality while speaking out against the very divided stance taken by opposing superpowers.
+However, the young woman has a far more relaxed and accepting attitude compared to her militant counterparts in the East, serving as an example of neutrality while speaking out against the very divided stance taken by opposing superpowers.

 In regards to being a spy film, there’s very little in the way of action and gunplay, yet it feels like you’re watching the genre’s pinnacle title; which it most certainly is, especially for its time.
-Dialogue is key, of which you must pay close attention as to work out who’s sincere in what is a very crafty game of political chess.
-Performances are first-rate from everyone.
+Dialogue is key, to which you must pay close attention as to work out who’s sincere in what is a very crafty game of political chess.
+Performances are first-rate by everyone.
 Richard Burton is captivating as the jaded Leamas, a worn-down tool of the peace-time conflict, whereas Claire Bloom provides the warmth Leamas desires after years in a profession devoid of compassion.
-Sam Wannamaker symbolizes one of the many pieces in the well-oiled machine as a Communist middle-man, who serves the high ranking counter-intelligence agent, Fiedler, played by Oskar Werner; and lastly Peter van Eyck rounds out the cast as the elusive Mundt, who is the mysterious and undefined catalyst in our hero’s mission.
+Sam Wannamaker symbolizes one of the many pieces in the well-oiled machine as a Communist middle-man, who serves the high-ranking counter-intelligence agent, Fiedler, played by Oskar Werner; and lastly Peter van Eyck rounds out the cast as the elusive Mundt, who is the mysterious and undefined catalyst in our hero’s mission.

 VIDEO AND AUDIO